-Motor vehicles (including motorcycles) operated by Law Center students on the Southern University Baton Rouge Campus must be registered.
+Motor vehicles (including motorcycles) operated by Law Center students on the SUBR Campus must be registered.
 The University requires all students to register their vehicles, regardless of ownership.
 The student vehicle registration fee is \$45 for the academic year.

-Parking spaces are available for law students in parking areas west of the Law Center and also on the east and west side of the A.W.
+Parking spaces are available for law students in parking areas west of the Law Center and on the east and west side of the A.W.
 Mumford Stadium.
-Vehicles illegally parked will be removed by Campus Police at the owner's expense.
+Vehicles illegally parked will be ticketed and/or removed by Campus Police at the owner's expense.